 Jennifer was a financial analyst until she became pregnant, and she wanted to stay at home to raise her daughter.

-The blog teaches others how they can implement strategies for implementing additional income if they choose to become single-income families, or just want to make more money for more financial security.
+My Wife Quit Her Job teaches others how they can implement strategies for implementing additional income if they choose to become single-income families, or just want to make more money for more financial security.

 The first version of her blog was called The Nectar Collective — but she later changed the name to a self-branded blog as it grew into her full-time business.